 This is what Wikipedia says " Although the quality of the radiocarbon testing itself is unquestioned, criticisms have been raised regarding the choice of the sample taken for testing, with suggestions that the sample may represent a medieval repair fragment rather than the image-bearing cloth.
 It is hypothesised that the sampled area was a medieval repair which was conducted by "invisible reweaving".
 Since the C14 dating at least four articles have been published in scholarly sources contending that the samples used for the dating test may not have been representative of the whole shroud."...........Read More

-Many amazing facts which have emerged on detailed scanning of the Shroud of Turin with modern technologies like UV scanning, etc. include.
-Most of the eminent scientists, who conducted these experiments, actually started out believing that the Shroud of Turin was a fake.
+Many amazing facts have emerged on detailed scanning of the Shroud of Turin with modern technologies like UV scanning, etc. which proove that the Shroud of Turin is real and authentic.
+Most of the eminent scientists, who conducted these experiments, actually started out believing that the Shroud of Turin is a fake.
 But, on seeing the unexplainable phenomena of the Shroud of Turin image, many of them are now the most vociferous supporters of the Shroud being the genuine burial cloth of Jesus, and that the image thereon, is a miraculous picture of Jesus Christ.